Smoked turkey breast is an amazing Thanksgiving dinner option if you are cooking for a small group.

-I lean towards peach or similar for turkey as I think the milder flavors work best.
-Most fruit or nut varieties will work well.
+I like to use peach wood or similar for turkey as I think the milder flavors work best.
+Most fruit or nut smoke wood varieties will work well.

-Now get your smoker up to 275°F. The turkey breast will take between two to three hours to get to temp.
+Now get your smoker up to 275°F. The turkey breast will take between two to three hours to get until cooked.

 The internal temperature we are aiming for is 155°F, so using an internal temperature probe makes this part super easy.
 Before you get upset, I know the safe internal temp for turkey is 165°F. I’ll explain why we take it off soon.